 Nucleic acid hybridization is a common molecular technique used (i) to screen cDNA or genomic libraries, (ii) to analyze gene expressions in cells (Northern blot analysis), and (iii) to study the organization of specific regions of the genome (Southern blot analysis).
-In our case, restriction digest was used to make a restriction map of the recombinant plasmid cloned earlier and nucleic acid hybridization will be used to locate the DNA insert in the plasmid.
-The technique depends heavily on the success of making labelled DNA probes with radioactive or chemically modified nucleotides.
-Probes can be labeled internally or at the end of an oligonucleotide.
+In our case, restriction digest was used to make a restriction map of the recombinant plasmid cloned earlier.
+Nucleic acid hybridization will be used to locate the DNA insert in the plasmid.
+The technique depends heavily on the success of making labeled DNA probes with radioactive or chemically modified nucleotides.
+The probe can be labeled internally or at the end of an oligonucleotide.
 For the end labeling, an oligonucleotide is labeled with a single atom, and thus it has a low specific activity.
-Two enzymes are used to achieve the labeling of each end; T4 polynucleotide kinase catalyzes the transfer of radioactive phosphate of [ $\gamma$ -P]NTP to the 5'-Pi end and terminal transferase is to label its 3'-OH end with a [ $\alpha$ -P]NTP.
+Two enzymes are used to label each end; T4 polynucleotide kinase catalyzes the transfer of radioactive phosphate of [γ -32P]NTP to the 5'-Pi end, and terminal transferase is to label its 3'-OH end with a [α -32P]NTP.

-For internal labeling, three common labeling methods are, Nick Translation, Random Primed Labeling, and PCR Labeling.
+For internal labeling, three methods are Nick Translation, Random Primed Labeling, and PCR Labeling.
 For "nicked translation" labeling, DNA to be processed is treated with DNase I and Mg+2 to produce single-stranded "nicks."
-This is followed by strand replacement in nicked sites by DNA polymerase I with 5'-3' exonuclease activity to remove nucleotides "in front," and the 5'-3' polymerase activity to add nucleotides to the available 3' ends.
-The "random primed" method is based on the hybridization of oligonucleotides of all possible sequences to the denatured template DNA to be labeled.
+This is followed by strand replacement in nicked sites by DNA polymerase I with 5' > 3' exonuclease activity to remove nucleotides "in front" and the $5' \rightarrow 3'$ polymerase activity to add nucleotides to the available 3' ends.
+The "random" primed" method is based on hybridizing oligonucleotides of all possible sequences to the denatured template DNA to be labeled.
 The complementary DNA strand is synthesized by a "Klenow" fragment of DNA Polymerase I, using the random oligonucleotides as primers.
-For PCR labeling, two primers (degenerate primers in our case since we don't know the cloned nbs sequence), Tag polymerase, a buffer and the DNA template are added into a PCR reaction tube for labeling reaction.
+For PCR labeling, two primers (degenerate primer mix in our case), Tag polymerase, a buffer, and the DNA template (the isolated insert of pSCA7 (T1-T3-W6) in our case) are added into a PCR reaction tube for labeling reaction.
 By putting a radio- or non-radiolabeled nucleotide for a non-radioactive equivalent in the reaction mixture, the newly synthesized complementary DNA is made radioactive or labeled non-radioactively.
-There are advantages of using PCR to label probes. a) It requires only a small amount of template DNA, 10 - 100 pg and genomic DNA, 1 - 50 ng (ideally, 10 ng). b) Impure templates can be used. c) It requires less optimization than other methods. d) It produces a large quantity of labeled probe. e) It is recommended for very short probes (< 100 bp). f) It produces very sensitive probes.
+There are advantages to using PCR to label probes. a) It requires only a small amount of template DNA, 10 - 100 pg, and genomic DNA, 1 - 50 ng (ideally, 10 ng). b) Impure templates can be used. c) It requires only minor optimization than other methods. d) It produces a large number of labeled probes. e) It is recommended for short probes (< 100 bp). f) It produces very sensitive probes.

-Today, we will make the Dig-labeled DNA probe (corresponding to the NBS DNA sequence that you cloned) by PCR amplification.
-Before DNA labeling, you need to purify the DNA insert from the agarose slice using silica gel based membrane.
+Today, we will make the Dig-labeled DNA probe (corresponding to the isolated NBS DNA sequence of pSCA7 (T1-T3-W6)) by PCR amplification.
+Before DNA labeling, we will isolate the DNA insert of pSCA7 (T1-T3-W6) from the agarose slice using a silica gel-based membrane.
 After agarose gel electrophoresis of restriction digested plasmid DNA last week, the desired DNA band was cut from the gel and weighed.
-Today, we will isolate the DNA from the gel piece by heating it in a salt solution to melt the agarose, which is ready for binding to the silica gel based membrane.
-Subsequent low salt washes will remove excess salt followed by eluting from the column.
-The purified DNA is ready for Dig DNA labeling reaction.
-Next week, we will hybridize the membrane with the Diglabeled nbs probe to detect the location of the target DNA (the nbs insert) in the cloned recombinant plasmid.
+Today, we will isolate the DNA from the gel piece by heating it in a salt solution to melt the agarose, which is ready for binding to the silica gel-based membrane.
+Subsequent low salt washes will remove excess salt, followed by eluting from the column.
+The purified DNA is ready for the Dig DNA labeling reaction.
+Next week, we will hybridize the membrane with the Dig-labeled nbs probe to detect the location of the target DNA (the nbs insert) in the cloned recombinant plasmid.

-DNA Purification from Gel (GeneJET PCR Purificaiton Kit, Thermo Fisher Scientific)
+DNA Purification from Gel (GeneJET PCR Purification Kit, Thermo Fisher Scientific) Close the bag with GeneJET Purification Columns tightly after each use!